Primo Brands Corporation

 Analyst target range

-Analyst coverage is limited, with only 3 analysts providing estimates, indicating this is a relatively new or niche stock for institutional research, which can lead to higher volatility and less efficient price discovery.
-The consensus leans bullish, with recent institutional ratings from firms like Jefferies, Mizuho, Barclays, and RBC Capital all issuing 'Buy', 'Outperform', or 'Overweight' ratings, though Deutsche Bank maintains a 'Hold'.
-The average revenue estimate for the coming period is $7.83 billion, with a tight range between $7.73 billion and $7.90 billion, suggesting analysts have a high degree of conviction on the top-line outlook, while the average EPS estimate is $2.30.
-The lack of a published average price target in the data implies insufficient consensus, but the unanimous bullish bias among recent raters points to an expectation of recovery, likely predicated on margin improvement and stable cash flow generation from its established beverage distribution footprint.
+Analyst coverage is limited with only 3 analysts providing estimates, indicating this is a newer or less-followed name, which can lead to higher volatility and less efficient price discovery.
+The consensus appears bullish based on institutional ratings, with recent actions from firms like Jefferies upgrading to 'Buy' and others maintaining 'Outperform' or 'Overweight' stances, though Deutsche Bank maintains a 'Hold'.
+The average revenue estimate for the forward period is $7.83 billion, with a tight range between $7.79B and $7.91B, and an average EPS estimate of $2.30, suggesting analysts expect a significant earnings rebound.
+The tight range on revenue estimates signals stronger conviction on the top-line outlook, but the limited number of analysts means the consensus is less robust and more susceptible to revision from a single rating change.

 Bulls vs Bears: PRMB Investment Factors